 “I’ve never been fishing, or even thought about it until just now.
 Before you walked up, as I stood looking at the ocean, I wished to not be alone today, on my birthday, and that maybe I could go fishing.
 Suddenly I turn around and there you are, very close and out of nowhere, and after a few minutes you suggest we go fishing.”

-”I can’t say no to you, not when you answer both my birthday wishes!
+”I can’t say no, not when you answer both my birthday wishes!
 So yes, let’s go fishing.
 No, wait!
 I only have this morning.
 I have that appointment at four with Professor Hampton.
 I can only go if it’s only for the morning.”

 “Great!
 I looked at the marina signs the other day.
 Drift fishing boats have half day trips that leave around 7am and get back around noon.
 You can easily make your audition at 4.
 We have over an hour to get to the boats now.
 Are you hungry?
 Let’s grab some breakfast at the diner on US1 near the marina, OK?”